ViveSoftware/VIVE-OpenXR-Sample-Unity/Documentations/MR/JelbeeMR.md

 5.	**Level 3 MR Portal-Forest** : Use the cursor to draw circle and shoot the portal, it can only be shot on the virtual wall.
 6.	**Level 3 MR Portal-Universe** : Press the Spacebar to generate planet.
 ## How to Play with XR Elite / Focus Vision
-1. First of all, you need to setup the environment in `Settings / Boundary / MR Room Setup`, this demo requires surrounding walls, a table and a window.
+1. Setup the environment in `Settings / Boundary / MR Room Setup`, this demo requires surrounding walls, a desk, and a window.
-2. Build the project as an Android apk and install it with adb.
-3. Start the app, press the A button on the right controller to set pivots in the environment.
-You need to specify the pivots of a wall, a window on another wall and a table.
+2. Start the app, press the A button on the right controller to set pivots in the environment.
+    - Click the button for the item you want to configure.(Button `Wall`, `Desk` or `Window`)
+    - Select the desired plane.
+    - Click button `Set Wall`,  `Set Desk` or `Set Window` to configurate.
+    - After completing the three configurations, select `Save`.
+    - Finally, click `Start Game`.
-4. Put down the controller and directly press the virtual start button on the table by your hand.
+3. Put down the controller and directly press the virtual start button on the table by your hand.
-5.	**Level 1 Whack-A-Mole** : Pat Jelbee with your hand, hit Jelbee three times to enter the next level.
+4.	**Level 1 Whack-A-Mole** : Pat Jelbee with your hand, hit Jelbee three times to enter the next level.
-6.	**Level 2 Bubbling** : Use the OK gesture to make bubbles, make bubbles to Jelbee three times to enter the next level.
+5.	**Level 2 Bubbling** : Use the OK gesture to make bubbles, make bubbles to Jelbee three times to enter the next level.
-7.	**Level 3 MR Portal-Forest** : Draw a circle towards the wall to create a portal.
+6.	**Level 3 MR Portal-Forest** : Draw a circle towards the wall to create a portal.
 The first portal only shows the forest outside, and it will be closed automatically after 10 seconds.
-8.	**Level 3 MR Portal-Universe** : Draw a circle towards the wall to create a portal.
+7.	**Level 3 MR Portal-Universe** : Draw a circle towards the wall to create a portal.
 The second portal is the space environment, when the sun appears, make fist gesture to grab a planet in, when you open your hand, the planet will join the solar system.

 ## Developer Guidelines
 +	**MRFlowManager.cs** : The main game flow.
 +	**SceneComponentManager.cs** : Load the plane data which users created in MR Room Setup.